Kyle Higashioka Player Props: Yankees vs. Padres

-Kyle Higashioka -- hitting .179 with three doubles, a home run, four walks and five RBI in his past 10 games -- will be in action for the New York Yankees versus the San Diego Padres, with Joe Musgrove on the mound, on May 26 at 7:05 PM ET.
+After hitting .179 with three doubles, a home run, four walks and five RBI in his past 10 games, Kyle Higashioka and the New York Yankees take on the San Diego Padres (who will hand the ball to Michael Wacha) at 1:05 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-2) against the Orioles.
+He had a hitless performance in his last game (0-for-2) against the Orioles.

 Kyle Higashioka Game Info & Props vs. the Padres